Shandong Taishan F.C.: Early club era

-Turning into a professional club
+Turning professional

 Shandong would be one of the founding teams to participate within the inaugural fully professional 1994 Chinese Jia-A League season; however, the owners quickly ran into financial problems with the improved player wages and added costs of running a professional club, which saw players often paid late.
 The lack of funds also saw the club unable to sign any foreign imports, making them one of the few teams in the league without any foreign players within their roster.
-To add to the club's problems, several veterans who established the club within the league such as Wang Dongning and Leng Bo left the team at the end of the season.
-On 3 April 1995, the club changed its name to Jinan Taishan Football Club to accommodate their sponsors, however their financial problems still remained the same and they were unable to bring any new players into the squad.
-Despite this, manager Yin Tiesheng promoted from within, with players such as Li Xiaopeng and Liu Yue given a chance.
-However, it was the emergence of strikers Su Maozhen and Tang Xiaocheng which impressed the club's supporters the most, especially once Shandong defeated the recently crowned league champions Shanghai Greenland Shenhua in the 1995 Chinese FA Cup held in Nanjing.
+To add to the club's problems, several veterans left at the end of the season.
+On 3 April 1995, the club rebranded to Jinan Taishan General.
+Under new manager Yin Tiesheng, such players as Li Xiaopeng, Liu Yue and Su Maozhen given chances.
+They defeated the newly-crowned Shanghai Greenland Shenhua in the 1995 Chinese FA Cup final.
 After the victory, Shandong General Tobacco (Group) Co., Ltd. became interested in the club and, on 2 March 1996, took control of the team, investing 6.5 million yuan into the club.
-With the continued investment from the Jinan City government as well, the club was on a sure financial footing, and with Su Maozhen becoming the league's top goal scorer and the team reaching another cup final again in 1996, things looked to have improved for the team, despite losing the final to Beijing Guoan 4–1 in Beijing.
+With the continued investment from the Jinan City government as well, the club was on a sure financial footing, and with Su Maozhen becoming the league's top goal scorer and the team reaching another cup final again in 1996, things looked to have improved, despite a final day loss to Beijing Guoan 4–1.